 Wonder at the rich history of the ancient city of Zadar.
 Visit the home of the infamous UNESCO World Heritage cathedral of St James in Sibenik.
 Marvel at the successful fusion of Gothic and Renaissance art and architecture.

 Split is wonderful to explore on foot.
 A walking tour will give the opportunity to explore the historical centre and remains of Diocletian’s Palace in the heart of Split.
 Diocletian’s Palace has been a UNESCO World Heritage Listed site since 1979.
 Built between the late 3rd and early 4th centuries, Diocletian’s Palace is considered to be one of the most imposing and valuable Roman buildings on the Adriatic Coast.
-The rest of Split is composed of 12th and 13th century Romanesque churches, medieval fortifications, 15th century Gothic palaces and other Renaissance and Baroque style buildings.
+The rest of Split is composed of 12th and 13th century Romanesque churches, medieval fortifications, as well as 15th century Gothic palaces and other Renaissance and Baroque style buildings.
 What an exceptional vision of historic culture and heritage!

 Unfortunately all good things must come to an end, and Dubrovnik is the last stop on this wonderful journey of Croatia.
 Our Croatia Travel Specialist has carefully crafted a unique Croatian experience with the inquisitive traveller top of mind.
 It promises to deliver an exciting and educational journey of the past introducing you to Croatia’s best “off the beaten track” UNESCO World Heritage sites.